spatie/laravel-data/docs/as-a-data-transfer-object/casts.md

 }
 ```

-## Creating your own casts
+## Creating your casts

-It is possible to create your own casts you can read more about this in the advanced chapter.
+It is possible to create your casts.
+You can read more about this in the [advanced chapter](URL).